Cray-HPE/docs-csm/install/062-LIVECD-VIRTUAL-ISO-BOOT.md

 1. The ISO boots with no password, requiring one be set on first login.
 Enter blank as the password and follow the prompts.
-2. You can no use the LiveCD to look around, or you may continue setting the LiveCD up for [a CSM installation](bootstrap_livecd_remote_iso.md).
+2. You can now use the LiveCD to look around, or you may continue setting the LiveCD up to [Bootstrap LiveCD Remote ISO](bootstrap_livecd_remote_iso.md).

 > **`NOTE`** The root OS `/` directory is writable without persistence.
 This means that restarting the machine will result in all changes being lost.
 Before restarting, consider following [Backing up the Overlay COW FS](#backing-up-the-overlay-cow-fs) and the accompanying [Restoring from an Overlay COW FS Backup](#restoring-from-an-overlay-cow-fs-backup) section.